opentok/accelerator-annotation-js/README.md

 The `linkCanvas` method refers to a parent DOM element called the `absoluteParent`.
 When resizing the canvas, the annotation accelerator pack also resizes the canvas container element using inline properties.
 Because of this, we need another element to reference for dimensions.
 For this, we use the `absoluteParent`.

-### One to one sample app using the Screensharing and Accelerator Annotation with best-practices for Javascript [here](https://github.com/opentok/one-to-one-screen-annotations-sample-apps/tree/develop).
+### Multiparty video communication sample app using the Screensharing and Accelerator Annotation with best-practices for Javascript [here](https://github.com/opentok/accelerator-sample-apps-js).